Healthy Homes Assessment Mornington

 Home Assessments Mornington for Rental Properties

-There are a myriad of things to check during a house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are a myriad of things you should look for during a home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+Some examples include:

 • Do you think the ceiling insulation require topping up or replacing?